sonysantos/docker-dropbox/README.md

     Please visit LINK_URL to link this device.

-Depending on your terminal, you can CTRL+Click in the URL to open it in a web browser.
+Depending on your terminal, you can CTRL+Click in the URL to open it in a web browser, or just copy the LINK_URL and open it in a web browser.

 On success you'll get this message: